jwalton3141/jwalton3141.github.io/_posts/2018-08-27-Efficient-effective-sample-size-python.md

 comments: true
 ---

-In this post I shall introduce the defintion of the effective sample size (ESS) as given by Gelman *et. al* in their book [Bayesian Data Analysis 3](http://www.stat.columbia.edu/~gelman/book/).
+In this post I shall introduce the definition of the effective sample size (ESS) as given by Gelman *et. al* in their book [Bayesian Data Analysis 3](http://www.stat.columbia.edu/~gelman/book/).
 Afterwards I shall review [PyMC](https://pymc-devs.github.io/pymc/README.html#purpose)'s computation of the ESS.
 PyMC's implementation provides a perfect example case of how we can speed up code with [Numpy](https://docs.scipy.org/doc/numpy/user/whatisnumpy.html#what-is-numpy).
 I show how we can do so and compute the ESS over *500x faster* than PyMC.
 I've posted the full example code and speed comparison used in this post [here](https://github.com/jwalton3141/jwalton3141.github.io/blob/master/assets/ESS/rwmh.py).

 ## Effective sample size

-The statistican is often interested in drawing random samples from probability distributions.
+The statistician is often interested in drawing random samples from probability distributions.
 For nice, well-behaved distributions they can do this easily, and the draws made are all independent of one another.
 However, it is often of interest to draw from some nasty intractable distributions, from which we cannot easily sample.
 MCMC provides a way of making draws from these complex distributions.
 However, the samples made are not independent.

 The effective sample size (ESS) is introduced as a notion to assess the `size' of a sample when the samples are correlated.
 As such, the ESS provides the practitioner a way to assess the output and efficiency of their MCMC scheme.

 ## Definition

-I've tried to keep this defintion as concise as possible.
+I've tried to keep this definition as concise as possible.
 If you'd like more details and justification, see section 11.5 of BDA3.
 In contrast, if you're not interested in the maths, feel free to skip ahead and see how I improved PyMC's computation of the ESS in python.

 Consider that we have \\( m \\) chains of length \\( n\\), which target some estimand of interest \\( \psi \\), where we label the simulations as \\( \psi\_{i, j}\\) \\( (i=1,\ldots,n;j=1,\ldots,m) \\).
 If the \\( n \\) simulation draws are all independent within each chain, then the between sequence variance \\( B \\) is an unbiased estimator of \\( \textrm{var}( \psi \mid y ) \\), and we have realised \\( mn \\) independent samples.
 Often, though, each sequence is autocorrelated and so we see that the between sequence variance \\( B \\) is greater than the posterior variance \\( \textrm{var}( \psi \mid y ) \\).